HTTPArchive/almanac.httparchive.org/src/content/it/2020/seo.md

 Avere un sito Web veloce è fondamentale per fornire un'ottima esperienza di ricerca utente.
 Per la sua importanza è da anni considerato come fattore di ranking dai motori di ricerca.
 Google ha inizialmente annunciato di utilizzare la velocità del sito come [fattore di ranking nel 2010](https://webmasters.googleblog.com/2010/04/using-site-speed-in-web-search-ranking.html), quindi [nel 2018 ha fatto lo stesso per le ricerche su dispositivi mobile](https://webmasters.googleblog.com/2018/01/using-page-speed-in-mobile-search.html).

-{# NOTE(authors): I've made some ruthless edits to this section to remove everything related to synthetic measurement of CWV, including the entire Lighthouse discussion, which is orthogonal to the real-user aspect of CWV.
-Please push back if you disagree with any of these edits. #}
 As announced in November 2020, three performance metrics known as [Core Web Vitals](https://webmasters.googleblog.com/2020/05/evaluating-page-experience.html) are on track to be a ranking factor as part of the "page experience" signals in May 2021.
 Core Web Vitals consist of:

 **[Largest Contentful Paint](https://web.dev/lcp/) (LCP)**